graphaware/neo4j-logging-logstash-elk/README.md

 ## Update Your Code
 --------------------
-In order for the logstash-logback-encoder to broadcast to ELK, the SLF4j logging framework must be used rather than GraphAware's typically used org.neo4j.logging.Log and com.graphaware.common.log.LoggerFactory or Neo4j's logging classes.
+In order for the logstash-logback-encoder to broadcast to ELK, the SLF4j logging framework must be used rather than GraphAware's typically used org.neo4j.logging.Log and com.graphaware.common.log.LoggerFactory or Neo4j's org.neo4j.logging.Log or org.neo4j.logging.LogProvider classes.

-This means your project must use:
+This means your project *must* use:
 ```
 import org.slf4j.Logger;
 import org.slf4j.LoggerFactory;